kkirchheim/pytorch-ood/README.md

 <a><img src="https://gitlab.com/kkirchheim/pytorch-ood/badges/dev/coverage.svg"></a>

-Python library to accelerate research in fields related to Out-of-Distribution Detection, Open-Set Recognition, Novelty Detection, Confidence Estimation and Anomaly Detection based on Deep Neural Networks (with PyTorch).
+Python library to accelerate research in Out-of-Distribution Detection, as well as related fields such as Open-Set Recognition, Novelty Detection, Confidence Estimation and Anomaly Detection based on Deep Neural Networks (with PyTorch).

-This library implements
+This library provides

 - Objective Functions
 - OOD Detection Methods